How we progressed through the Stage 2 of our UK Adoption Journey

 The PAR report and the Panel

 In May 2020, the adoption approval panel took place virtually.
-10 people are part of it, they reviewed our PAR report and then directed most questions to Adam, as the panel really is a scrutiny of his report.
+10 people are part of it, they reviewed our PAR report and then directed most questions to the social worker, as the panel really is a scrutiny of his report.
 We were then invited to comment or add anything – which we did when we thought we could (but were grateful to know we didn’t have to add something for the sake of adding something).

 15 minutes after our panel ended, we got a call and were told that we had been unanimously approved to adopt a child up to 3 years old and also eligible for early placement (or fostering for adoption).